IBM/sls-open-source-projects/README.md

   - [PDF](https://github.com/liyong-li/baasapi/blob/master/Blockchain_Platform_Solution_v1.0.pdf)

 - **Description:**
-  BaaSapi is a lightweight management UI which allows you to easily manage your hyperledger fabric environments (supported with kubernetes environment).
+  BaaSapi is a lightweight management UI which allows you to easily manage your Hyperledger Fabric environments (supported with Kubernetes).
-  BaaSapi allows you to manage your hyperledger fabric resources (network, organization, nodes, CA, channel, chaincodes and more)!
+  BaaSapi allows you to manage your Hyperledger Fabric resources (network, organization, nodes, CA, channel, chaincodes and more)!

 ### Docker Files for s390x